 - Life insurance (rare to use).
 In this case, the employer pays premiums to the insurance company, which forms a personal account for the employee.
 At the end of the insurance period, the employee receives payments.
 If an employee dies, the family receives payments.

-- Loan from an employer to buy a home (rare to use).
+- A home loan (rare to use).

 Related Government Websites